TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 When you start to run out, you just push a button, and you can collect it from your local pharmacy.

-Instead, I have to get a long bus ride to the hospital, and wait for one and a half hours to pick it up.
+Instead, I have to email ahead, get a long bus ride to the hospital, and wait for one and a half hours to pick it up.

 ## Lu or Luke